Medicanes: rare, ‘supercharging’ Mediterranean storms

 Equinor begins production from Johan Sverdrup Phase 2 project

-The phase II of Johan Sverdrup project entails an investment of NOK48bn ($4.8bn) and includes a new platform, five new subsea systems, 28 new wells, a new module for…Continue readingEquinor begins production from Johan Sverdrup Phase 2 project
+The phase II of Johan Sverdrup project entails an investment of NOK48bn ($4.8bn) and includes a new platform, five new subsea systems, 28 new wells, a new module for the existing…Continue readingEquinor begins production from Johan Sverdrup Phase 2 project

 Study uncovers widespread and ongoing clearcutting of Swedish old forests

 Almost one fourth of Sweden’s last unprotected old-growth forest was logged between 2003 and 2019.
-At this rate, all of these ecologically unique and valuable forests will be lost…Continue readingStudy uncovers widespread and ongoing clearcutting of Swedish old forests
+At this rate, all of these ecologically unique and valuable forests will be lost in about…Continue readingStudy uncovers widespread and ongoing clearcutting of Swedish old forests

 Big polluters given almost €100 billion in free carbon permits by EU

 Big polluting industries have been given almost €100 billion (£86 billion) in free carbon permits by the EU in the last nine years.
-The free permits did not come…Continue readingBig polluters given almost €100 billion in free carbon permits by EU
+The free permits did not come with climate…Continue readingBig polluters given almost €100 billion in free carbon permits by EU

 QatarEnergy, ConocoPhillips sign LNG deal for Germany

-QatarEnergy and ConocoPhillips have signed two sales and purchase agreements to export liquefied natural gas (LNG) to Germany for at least 15 years starting 2026 – the first such…Continue readingQatarEnergy, ConocoPhillips sign LNG deal for Germany
+QatarEnergy and ConocoPhillips have signed two sales and purchase agreements to export liquefied natural gas (LNG) to Germany for at least 15 years starting 2026 – the first such supply deal…Continue readingQatarEnergy, ConocoPhillips sign LNG deal for Germany

 Equinor submits PDO for $1.5 billion Irpa gas project in Norwegian Sea

-Equinor has submitted a plan for development and operation (PDO) for the NOK 14.8 billion ($1.46 billion) Irpa gas project in the Norwegian Sea to the Norwegian Petroleum and…Continue readingEquinor submits PDO for $1.5 billion Irpa gas project in Norwegian Sea
+Equinor has submitted a plan for development and operation (PDO) for the NOK 14.8 billion ($1.46 billion) Irpa gas project in the Norwegian Sea to the Norwegian Petroleum and Energy Minister…Continue readingEquinor submits PDO for $1.5 billion Irpa gas project in Norwegian Sea

 HSM wins contract to build N05-A gas production platform in North Sea

 Dutch construction company HSM Offshore Energy has secured a contract for the construction of a production platform at N05-A gas field in the North Sea.
-HSM will build the…Continue readingHSM wins contract to build N05-A gas production platform in North Sea
+HSM will build the N05-A gas…Continue readingHSM wins contract to build N05-A gas production platform in North Sea

 What is the fossil-fuel industry doing at COP27?

 Tens of thousands of delegates have descended on Sharm el-Sheikh, an Egyptian resort town, for COP27, the UN climate summit.
-Of the 33,000-odd that registered, about 16,000 represent the…Continue readingWhat is the fossil-fuel industry doing at COP27?
+Of the 33,000-odd that registered, about 16,000 represent the 197 countries…Continue readingWhat is the fossil-fuel industry doing at COP27?

 EU accused of climate accounting tricks

 There’s some hocus-pocus going on with the emissions reduction numbers the European Union is proudly touting at the COP27 climate summit, climate campaigners allege.
-The EU says it’s one…Continue readingEU accused of climate accounting tricks
+The EU says it’s one of the…Continue readingEU accused of climate accounting tricks

 LNG tankers idle off Europe’s coast as traders wait for gas price rise

-More than 30 tankers holding liquefied natural gas (LNG) are floating just off Europe’s shoreline as energy traders bet the autumn price reprieve prompted by robust supplies and warm…Continue readingLNG tankers idle off Europe’s coast as traders wait for gas price rise
+More than 30 tankers holding liquefied natural gas (LNG) are floating just off Europe’s shoreline as energy traders bet the autumn price reprieve prompted by robust supplies and warm weather will…Continue readingLNG tankers idle off Europe’s coast as traders wait for gas price rise

 Why scientists are using the word scary over the climate crisis